 The government of Mozambique is struggling to uphold its responsibility to protect and requires international assistance.

 During April 2020 the European Union (EU) expressed its growing concern regarding the situation in Cabo Delgado and called upon the government to protect civilians and hold perpetrators of atrocities accountable.
 The EU has agreed to assist the government in confronting the threat of armed Islamist groups.

 During June the UN Office for the Coordination of Humanitarian Affairs launched a $103 million humanitarian appeal to assist Mozambique’s response to the dual threat of COVID-19 and escalating violence.

 Security forces should ensure the protection of civilians and internally displaced persons in Cabo Delgado.
 All military operations against Al-Shabaab must be carried out with strict adherence to international law.
-The government should also welcome external support from the African Union, EU, SADC, the UN and neighboring states as it attempts to combat Al-Shabaab and the threat of violent extremism.
+The government should welcome external support from the African Union, EU, SADC, UN and neighboring states as it attempts to combat Al-Shabaab and the threat of violent extremism.